Back

 A little less conversation, a little more action

 Lockdown became the word of 2020 and a reason to develop new technologies and mobile apps.
-In April 2020, when the first wave of Covid-19 began, we got a request from the client — a former professional football player.
-His idea was to create a system of apps for night clubs that would minimize personal contact and increase the business efficiency.
+In April 2020, when the first wave of COVID-19 began, we got a request from the client — a former professional football player.
+His idea was to create a system of apps for nightclubs that would minimize personal contact and increase business efficiency.

-But lockdown didn’t cancel the eternal problems of clubs: you’re waiting for servers for ages, and when they come, you realize that you need to wait for another worker to order a private dance or a hookah.
-Plus, I guess, you can imagine how chaotically money flows at night clubs: drunk guests might accidentally overpay, underpay, or refuse to pay at all.
+But the lockdown didn’t cancel the eternal problems of clubs such as waiting for servers for ages, and when they come, you realize that you need to wait for another worker to order a private dance or a hookah.
+Plus, I guess, you can imagine how chaotically money flows at nightclubs: drunk guests might accidentally overpay, underpay, or refuse to pay at all.
 Every club needs a clear accounting system to manage money flow.

 …and the payment system, of course.

-But have you ever tried to simultaneously build 5 apps within 6 months, and then merge them into one environment?
+But have you ever tried to build 5 apps within 6 months simultaneously, and then merge them into one environment?
 Neither had we, but here’s the story.

 See also Music marketplace for author of Hollywood trailers: how we helped the client jump into a highly competitive market.
 Purrweb’s case

-The only usual thing in the project — technology stack
+The only usual thing in the project — the technology stack

 To develop the apps, we used our usual framework tested in multiple projects — React Native.
 We decided to follow our regular path: UI/UX design → coding and QA testing → release and landing page describing the whole system.
 Our project team consisted of: